buzzqw/TUS/OBSS/markdown-separati/en/16-feats.md

 | **Sav.
 Throws**: | +2 Fortitude, +1 Will |
 | **Ability Score**: | Constitution or Wisdom |

-The **first time** you take this Feat, the body gets used to poisons, the character gains a +2 Saving Throw against poisons.
+The **first time** you take this Feat, the body gets used to poisons; the character gains a +2 bonus to Saving Throws against poisons.

 The **second time** you take the Feat, you become immune to natural poisons.
 You can no longer get drunk normally.

-The **third time** you have a +1d6 to Saving Throws against magical poisons and to endure the effects of toxic fumes (but you can still suffocate).
+The **third time** you take this Feat, you have a +1d6 to Saving Throws against magical poisons and to endure the effects of toxic fumes (but you can still suffocate).

 ## Polyglot